How to become

 Work

-If you have a relevant foundation degree or higher national diploma and are working, for example as a surveying technician, you may be able to get more qualifications on the job.
+If you have a relevant foundation degree or higher national diploma and are working, for example as a surveying technician, you may be able to study for more qualifications on the job to become a building surveyor.

 Other Routes